mr4jay/MirafraDemo/src/components/README.md

     *   **Customization**: While these are library components, their styling is controlled via Tailwind CSS and CSS variables defined in `src/app/globals.css`, allowing for theming.

 *   **`src/components` (root of this directory)**:
-    *   **Purpose**: Contains custom, application-specific components that are not part of the generic ShadCN UI library.
-These components are often composed of elements from `src/components/ui`.
+    *   **Purpose**: Contains custom, application-specific components.
+For Data Analytics Engineers, relevant custom components include those that form the building blocks of the Cloud IDE, enabling them to interact with data, develop algorithms, and monitor performance.
     *   **Examples**:
         *   `app-logo.tsx`: The main application logo.
         *   `ide-logo.tsx`: The logo for the IDE section.
-        *   `kpi-card.tsx`: A specialized card component for displaying Key Performance Indicators.
+        *   `kpi-card.tsx`: A specialized card component for displaying Key Performance Indicators, useful in both the main app and the IDE's monitoring dashboard.
-        *   `nav-menu.tsx`: Renders the navigation menu within the sidebars.
+        *   `nav-menu.tsx`: Renders the navigation menu within the sidebars for both the app and IDE.
         *   `ide/code-editor-placeholder.tsx`: A placeholder component simulating a code editor within the IDE.
+Data Analytics Engineers use this for Python scripting.
-        *   `ide/file-browser-placeholder.tsx`: A placeholder for browsing files/data sources in the IDE.
+        *   `ide/file-browser-placeholder.tsx`: A placeholder for browsing files/data sources (S3, DynamoDB) in the IDE.
-        *   `ide/output-panel-placeholder.tsx`: A placeholder for displaying command outputs or logs in the IDE.
+        *   `ide/output-panel-placeholder.tsx`: A placeholder for displaying command outputs, logs, or algorithm results in the IDE.
-        *   `ide/plotly-chart.tsx`: A wrapper component for integrating Plotly.js charts.
+        *   `ide/plotly-chart.tsx`: A wrapper component for integrating Plotly.js charts, crucial for timeseries data visualization by engineers.

 ## Component Design Principles